jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: ''
       link_text: ''
     text_block: >-
+      The built environment tells the story of who we are and who we choose to become.

-      BWAF is celebrating the Bevy Leadership Awards at The Shed on April 16th.
-      Save the date to celebrate people whose leadership is reshaping the systems, spaces, and decisions that define our world.
+      BWAF invites you to the Bevy Leadership Awards at The Shed**,** an evening honoring women whose leadership is reshaping the systems, spaces, and decisions that define our world.
+We are thrilled to recognize these honorees and the work they do.

+      2026 Bevys Leadership Awards Honorees

+      * Innovative Executive:

+        Sharon Prince, CEO and Founder, Grace Farms

+      * Mentorship:

+        Susan de França, President & Chief Executive Officer, Development Marketing, Douglas Elliman Real Estate

+      * Organizational Excellence:

+        Erleen Hatfield, Managing Partner, Hatfield Group

+      * Media Engagement:

+        Julia Gamolina, Founder & Editor, Madame Architect; Associate Principal, Ennead Architects

+      * Academic Excellence:

+        Amale Andraos, Dean Emeritus, Columbia GSAPP; Founder & Principal, WORKac

+      * Emerging Leader:

+        Tess McNamara, Buildings and Infrastructure Lead, Office of Sustainability, Port Authority of NY/NJ

+      For nearly three decades, BWAF has worked to expand visibility, influence, and opportunity for women across the built environment.
+What began as an act of recognition has grown into a platform for collective action that challenges inherited structures and makes space for new voices, new futures, and new ways of leading.

+      The Bevy Leadership Awards are both a celebration and a convening.
+This gathering brings together architects, engineers, developers, designers, advocates, and cultural leaders who believe equity is a design principle.
+      Together, we honor those shaping change and imagine what comes next.

       As BWAF enters its next chapter, this year reflects an organization in